2026 Departure Dates by Month

 Will we receive updates during the summer camp session?

-Unfortunately, no, and NO NEWS IS GOOD NEWS.
-Because these groups backpack in remote wilderness areas, there is little to no cell service, and communication is limited.
-However, group leaders use satellite technology to send the required nightly “All-ok” check-ins, which also include their GPS location, which we track in our offices.
-They can also send custom messages for all other emergencies or for any other issue they need support with.
-So we go by “No news is good news.”
+Unfortunately, no. We go by the principle that no news is good news.
+Because these groups backpack in wilderness areas, there is little to no cell service, and communication is limited.
+However, group leaders use satellite technology to stay in contact with our office and send the required nightly “All-ok” check-ins, including their GPS location, which aligns with their intended itinerary on file with our office and in each park’s systems.
+They can also send custom messages for any other emergencies or issues requiring support.
 As always, if there is ever any emergency or concern involving your child, you will be one of the first to be notified.